Recycled polyester decreases our dependence on virgin petroleum-based materials.

 Where We Are

 We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor- clothing manufacturer to transform trash into fleece.
-Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have only 13% virgin polyester left in our line.
+Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have only 5% virgin polyester (by weight) left in our line.
 We’re actively working to convert that remaining amount to recycled material.

 When sourcing recycled materials, we ask our supply chain partners to be certified to approved third-party standards, including the Recycled Claim Standard (RCS) and Global Recycled Standard (GRS) certifications.
 These standards ensure robust chain of custody practices are in place and reduce the risks of unauthorized mixing or swapping of materials.
 We are committed to achieving RCS or GRS certification at 100% of our eligible fabric mills by 2025.

-We're also investing in secondary waste streams beyond plastic bottles, including post-consumer textiles through the chemical recycling program JEPLAN, which helps address our own waste.
-To address harder-to-recycle materials, we work with Patrick Yarns, a North Carolina-based supply chain partner that turns cafeteria trays and other pigmented plastics—which are more difficult to recycle than clear types—into recycled polyester.
+We’re also investing in secondary waste streams beyond plastic bottles, including post-consumer textiles through JEPLAN's chemical recycling program, which helps address our own waste.
+To address harder-to-recycle materials, we’re working with a supply chain partner that turns cafeteria trays and other pigmented plastics—which are more difficult to recycle than clear types—into recycled polyester.

-For the Spring 2023 season, 87% of our polyester fabrics are made with recycled polyester.
-As a result of not using virgin polyester, we avoided emitting more than 4.4 million pounds of CO₂e into the atmosphere.
+For the Fall 2023 season, 95% of our polyester fabrics by weight are made with recycled polyester.
+As a result of not using virgin polyester, we avoided emitting more than 20.5 million pounds of CO₂e into the atmosphere.

 We’re looking to the next generation of potentially recyclable materials.
 Long-term, we’re also considering more chemical-recycling technologies that might allow us to reuse recycled garments and get us closer to a “circular” manufacturing process.